-Maria Luisa Poumaillou has gone from owning one of the most influential fashion boutiques in Paris to transforming venerable department store Printemps into a serious fashion destination, along the way enabling the careers of some of the greatest names in fashion.
-Now she is on her way to conquer the Chinese market with a slew of new stores and her own fashion brand when she sadly died on April 7th 2015.
+Maria Luisa Poumaillou went from owning one of the most influential fashion boutiques in Paris to transforming venerable department store Printemps into a serious fashion destination, along the way enabling the careers of some of the greatest names in fashion.
+The internationally renowned buyer was well on her way to conquering the Chinese market with a slew of new stores and her own fashion brand when she sadly died on April 7th 2015.

 Born in Venezuela, Maria Luisa grew up attending Saint Laurent couture shows — her mother was a client — and she got married to her first husband in a dress custom-made by Pierre Balmain, a friend of the family.
-Maria Luisa, as she is universally known, first made her name 25 years ago, when she launched one the most important fashion boutiques in the world (eponymously named Maria Luisa) on the Rue Cambon in Paris.
+Maria Luisa, as she was universally known, first made her name in the late 1980s, when she launched one the most important fashion boutiques in the world (eponymously named Maria Luisa) on the Rue Cambon in Paris.
 This was later followed by several offshoots around Paris.

 The store thrived from the mid- to late 1990s.
-But Maria Luisa always ran it instinctively, without much of a business plan, and as the rise of the large luxury groups began to reshape the dynamics of the retail landscape, Maria Luisa realised it would soon become very difficult to survive as an independent retailer.
+But Poumaillou always ran it instinctively, without much of a business plan, and as the rise of the large luxury groups began to reshape the dynamics of the retail landscape, Poumaillou realised it would soon become very difficult to survive as an independent retailer.
 Luckily, a new employer soon came calling: historic department store Printemps.

-Her role at the department store entails a number of functions.
-She continues to run and stock a boutique, the Maria Luisa shop-in-shop on the second floor of Printemps Haussmann.
-But, additionally, in her role as fashion editor for the store at large, Maria Luisa works closely in a consulting capacity with Printemps’ marketing and press department and advises the store’s fashion department on buying and merchandising decisions.
+Her role at the department store entailed a number of functions.
+She continued to run and stock a boutique, the Maria Luisa shop-in-shop on the second floor of Printemps Haussmann.
+But, additionally, in her role as fashion editor for the store at large, Maria Luisa worked closely in a consulting capacity with Printemps’ marketing and press department and advised the store’s fashion department on buying and merchandising decisions.